andyhasit/wallace/CONTRIBUTING.md

 ### Repeat

-Repeat behaviour uses "pool".
+Repeat behaviour uses "pools" - see relevant code.

 ### Stubs

 A stub is just a component definition assigned to a prototype field.

-## Releases
+## Publishing

-We use [lerna](https://lerna.js.org/) to version and publish:
+We use [lerna](https://lerna.js.org/) to version and publish with the following command:

 ```
-lerna publish --no-private
+lerna publish --no-private --force-publish
 ```

-Does this prompt for a version number and add a tag?
-TODO: find out.
+From the docs:

+> Lerna detects the current packages, identifies the current version and proposes the next one to choose.
+Once a given version is chosen, Lerna updates the `package.json` with the version number, commits the change, adds a corresponding version tag (e.g. `v1.0.0`) and pushes the commit and the tag to the remote repository.

+The  `--force-publish` flag will force Lerna to always version all packages, regardless of if they have changed since the previous release.